The Technology Hidden in QR Code Patterns

 One of the QR code's greatest features is its powerful error correction capability.
 Using Reed-Solomon codes, data can be recovered even when parts of the QR code are dirty or damaged.

 The reason company logos placed in the center of QR codes don't prevent scanning is thanks to this error correction.
 Data hidden by the logo is recovered from the error correction codes.
-However, if the logo exceeds the error correction limit, the code becomes unreadable, so Level H must be used and the logo kept within 30% of the total area.
+However, Level H's 30% is the share of codewords that can be lost and still recovered, not a licence to cover 30% of the symbol's area.
+If you overlay a logo, choose Level H, leave a generous margin on the covered area, and confirm the result with real scanners.

 QR Code Security Risks